AP FACT CHECK: Trump says he always knew virus was pandemic

 Asked, for instance, by CNBC on Jan.
 22 if there were worries about a pandemic, Trump said, "No. Not at all.
 And — we're — we have it totally under control.
 It's one person coming in from China, and we have it under control.
 It's going to be just fine."

-In February, he asserted that coronavirus cases were going "very substantially down, not up" and told Fox Business News it will be fine because "in April, supposedly, it dies with the hotter weather.
+In February, he asserted that coronavirus cases were going "very substantially down, not up" and told Fox Business it will be fine because "in April, supposedly, it dies with the hotter weather.
 And that's a beautiful date to look forward to."

 "It's going to disappear.
 One day — it's like a miracle — it will disappear," he added on Feb.
 27.